Philanthropic Race with Time

 Print

-1. Ask the participants to get in a large circle to play a game.
+1. The participants move into a large circle to play a game.
 The facilitator explains that an object will be passed around the circle while a timer is running.
 If the object comes to you, you are to catch it, say the word “philanthropy,” and then pass it on.
 If the timer rings before a person has passed it on, they are eliminated from the circle.
 Play repeatedly and count how many times you can say the word and pass it on in a given time, such as 30 seconds.

 2. After a few rounds have been completed, the facilitator says that they will still throw the object, but instead of saying “philanthropy,” the person who has the object must say what philanthropy means to them.
 Rules remain the same and participants are eliminated in the same manner.